 The University of New Brunswick Saint John welcomes applications for the position of Manager, Network Services with Information Services and Systems (ISS).
 This is a continuing full-time (36.25 hours per week) position with the APT employee group.
-The position is funded by the University Budget with a salary range of $51,082 - $66,406 per annum.
+The position is funded by the University Budget with a salary commensurate with qualifications and experience.

 The Manager, Network Services is responsible for providing a stable, robust, and dependable multimedia and networked computing environment.
 Also maintain critical equipment that is located in various locations across UNBSJ.